 Coming up this week I have a new high school economics curriculum review to share with you so look for that.

 So on to the goals for the week.
 I’m moving some of my goals forward again from last week.
 I did finish Goal 2 of organizing our homeschool paperwork from preschool through grade seven.
 It felt good to get that done and put away.
 I did not get the other two done so I’m going to try again this week.

 Goal 1 – (This is the one I’m moving forward – again.)
 Update my own binder with my own products.
 LOL!
-I need to update the printables I’m using myself from A Quiet Simple Life Planner & Guidebook and revisit The Simple Life Library.
+I need to update the printables I’m using myself from A Quiet Simple Life Planner & Guidebook and revisit A Quiet Simple Life Series.
 Every year life changes and I need to revisit these topics just as much as anyone else.

 Goal 2 – Plan for a long fall and winter.
 I’ve already started writing a post about this to share my thinking.

 So, how are you doing?
 What do you have planned this week?